Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Let’s say they specialise in trend reversal theories, when 3 elements are in place that includes a double bottom (the theory itself doesn’t matter at this point), the next step before you ever start trading this strategy is to back-test whether the results they are claiming (usually involves making a lot of money) are true.

-This is very easy to do, but it does take time.
+This is very easy to do, but it does take a lot of effort to learn the skill.
 Below is the process.

 Back Testing a Forex Trading Theory